Neraud/home-server/README.md

 ### Kibana

-Kibana is installed and configured to read data from ElasticSearch.
+The [OpenDistro](https://opendistro.github.io/for-elasticsearch/) variant of Kibana is deployed and configured to read data from ElasticSearch.

 Saved Objects (sources, visualizations, dashboards) are loaded from the `apps/logging/kibana/config` folder.

 To add new objects, you can :